hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/EnterpriseWanReplicationConfiguration.md

 config.addWanReplicationConfig(wrConfig);
 ```

-WAN replication configuration has the following elements.
+Enterprise WAN replication configuration has the following elements.

-- name: Name for your WAN replication configuration.
+- `name`: Name for your WAN replication configuration.
-- snapshot-enabled: This parameter is only valid when used with `WanBatchReplication`.
-When this parameter is set to `true`, only the latest events (based on key) are selected and send in a batch.
+- `snapshot-enabled`: Only valid when used with `WanBatchReplication`.
+When set to `true`, only the latest events (based on key) are selected and sent in a batch.
-- target-cluster: Creates a group and its password.
+- `target-cluster`: Creates a group and its password.
-- replication-impl: Name of the class implementation for the WAN replication.
+- `replication-impl`: Name of the class implementation for the Enterprise WAN replication.
-- end-points: IP addresses of the cluster members for which the WAN replication is implemented.
+- `end-points`: IP addresses of the cluster members for which the Enterprise WAN replication is implemented.

 ### IMap and ICache WAN Configuration

-To enable WAN replication for an IMap or ICache instance `wan-replication-ref` configuration is used.
+To enable WAN replication for an IMap or ICache instance, you can use `wan-replication-ref` element.
-Each IMap and ICache instance can have different WAN replication configuration.
+Each IMap and ICache instance can have different WAN replication configurations.

 **Declarative Configuration:**